HRLO77/forums-website/README.md

 To change website address, change the `WEBSITE` constant in `script.js` and `backend.py`.

+an updated running version of this template is on [https://vmss-forums.fly.dev/posts](https://vmss-forums.fly.dev/posts)

 # requirements
 Install requirements with `python -m pip install -r requirements.txt`.